ddombrov/MancalaAndAyoGame/README.md

 ## Development History

 I had done all changes to GP3 instead of GP4 until I realized and started pushing to GP4 repo.
+My pmd errors are much more numerous than A2 since I had little working in A2 but A3 has a lot of components.
+I let it make a master but course-corrected to main.

 ## Acknowledgments